Prograf-UFF/ConformalLayers/README.md

 # ConformalLayers: A non-linear sequential neural network with associative layers

 ConformalLayers is a conformal embedding of sequential layers of Convolutional Neural Networks (CNNs) that allows associativity between operations like convolution, average pooling, dropout, flattening, padding, dilation, and stride.
-Such embedding allows associativity between layers of CNNs, considerably reducing the amount of operations to perform inference in type of neural networks.
+Such embedding allows associativity between layers of CNNs, considerably reducing the number of operations to perform inference in neural networks.

 This repository is a implementation of ConformalLayers written in Python using [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine) and [PyTorch](https://pytorch.org/) as backend.
 This implementation is a first step into the usage of activation functions, like ReSPro, that can be represented as tensors, depending on the geometry model.